iQua/days/README.md

-# `ns.rs`: a Performant Discrete-Event Simulator for Network Simulations with Rust
+# Due: a Performant Discrete-Event Simulator for Network Simulations

-Developed with the Rust programming language, the vision of `ns.rs` is to become the most performant discrete-event simulator for network simulations.
+Developed with the Rust programming language, **Due** is designed as a performant discrete-event simulator for network simulations.